Anticipated NASA Job Announcement: Astrophysics Program Scientist

 - Collaboratively define a long-term vision for the program and work collaboratively to implement it in a fast-paced environment, while leading diverse teams using influence rather than supervisory authority.

-    - Communicate, engage, and build consensus with multiple stakeholders, including the scientific community, external advisory committees, senior NASA leaders, and programs and projects at NASA Centers.
+- Communicate, engage, and build consensus with multiple stakeholders, including the scientific community, external advisory committees, senior NASA leaders, programs and projects at NASA Centers, and the public.

 - Manage multiple responsibilities using effective time management and organizational skills.

 NASA recognizes that candidates with non-traditional career paths, or individuals who are at earlier stages of their careers may have demonstrated experience in different ways.
 NASA encourages applications from such individuals.

 Please note that this is a fair and open competition that all U.S. Citizens and Status candidates can apply to.